edillormark2/Todo-List-App/README.md

 * This is a simple web-based Todo List application designed to help users manage their tasks efficiently.

-This is a simple web-based Todo List application designed to help users manage their tasks efficiently.

 ## Features
 1. **Task Management**: Add, edit, delete, search, and mark tasks as complete.
 2. **User-Friendly Interface**: Intuitive and easy-to-use interface for better user experience.